CodingTea17/refactor-franzs-e-commerce-site-while-hes-in-bali/README.md

   - [ ] Add admin flash messages for adding, updating and deleting products.
   - [x] Add Paperclip for product image upload.
       * I added the `paperclip` gem, edited the product model to validate an image, changed the migration, tweaked the product details partial, and modified the new product form to accept images/
-  - [ ] Allow other than whole dollar amounts for admin product creation (for instance, 3.99).
+  - [x] Allow other than whole dollar amounts for admin product creation (for instance, 3.99).
+      * I tweaked the form to allow a different step and a form minimum of 0.01
   - [x] Add product validations.
       * I added validations for name, description, price, and images in the products model.
   - [ ] Add Stripe so users can pay when finalizing orders.